DeneilleD/dailycodechallenges/8kyu/oppisitesattract/README.md

-When looking to solve this problem I recognized the need for compatison due to "being in love" needed a boolean value of true or false to be true.
-Considering the flower one petals needed to be even (% divisble by 2) and flower one odd, we set the flowers to be not equal to one another.
+When looking to solve this problem I recognized the need for comparison due to "being in love" needing a boolean value of 'true' or 'false'.
+Considering flower one petals had to be even (% divisble by 2) and flower two odd, we set the flowers to be not equal to one another.